Happy Thanksgiving!!

-IEA Education Support Professional Council Meeting Update
+IEA Education Support Professional Council

 This past Saturday the IEA Education Support Professionals Council met from 9:00-2:00pm to collaborate and advocate for education support professionals throughout Illinois.
 A wide variety of topics were discussed.